dogweather/forkful/content/en/arduino/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in Arduino projects involves obtaining real-time information that can be crucial for logging, timestamping, or scheduling tasks.
-Programmers often need this capability to enhance functionality, ensure data relevance, and facilitate time-sensitive operations in their IoT and embedded projects.

 ## How to:
 Arduino itself doesn't have a built-in method to directly fetch the current date, as it lacks a real-time clock (RTC).
 However, this can be achieved using external RTC modules like the DS3231, and libraries such as `RTClib`, developed by Adafruit, which makes interfacing with these modules straightforward.